 The FSRP is a federal/provincial/territorial government initiative developed in collaboration with industry.
-It is funded by Agriculture and Agri-Food Canada under the Growing Forward 2 initiative.
+It is funded by Agriculture and Agri-Food Canada under the Canadian Agricultural Partnership (CAP).

 Who can participate in the FSRP?

-National industry organizations from the on-farm or post-farm sectors that are not regulated by the CFIA can participate in the FSRP.
+National industry organizations from the on-farm or post-farm sectors can participate in the FSRP.

 What are the requirements of the FSRP?

 National industry organizations must develop and implement a technically sound food safety program that is based on internationally accepted food safety standards.
 The food safety program must meet the FSRP requirements and conform to federal, provincial and territorial legislation, policy and protocols.

 What is the process to obtain recognition?